Estate planning is the process of preparing the distribution of one’s assets in the event of incapacity or death.

 In Illinois, estate planning benefits anyone who wants to control what happens to his or her assets.
 Estate planning is especially important for parents and small business owners.

-At Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oakbrook Terrace, we pride ourselves on thorough and careful estate planning, which includes the drafting of a will, the establishment of applicable trusts, the execution of powers of attorney and, if need be, the formation of a corporation.
+At Stern Perkoski Mendez in Evanston, Chicago, Lake Forest and Oak Brook, we pride ourselves on thorough and careful estate planning, which includes the drafting of a will, the establishment of applicable trusts, the execution of powers of attorney and, if need be, the formation of a corporation.

 A will is one of the most basic, yet most important, components of an estate plan.
 A will addresses the disposition of an individual’s property upon his or her death and has broad powers in granting and qualifying the property rights of the beneficiaries.
 A will may be modified at any time prior to the death or incompetency of the testator (the individual who creates the will).